joomengine/jcb-documentation/055-Dynamic-File-and-Folder-Inclusion-concept.md

 * **Use constants** in file paths (e.g., `_VDM_PATH_`).
 * Do **not** wrap constants in quotes.
-* JCB’s compiler automatically interprets these constants correctly.
+* JCB's compiler automatically interprets these constants correctly.

 Example (inside JCB):